cohenoa/ProteinNetworkSight/README.md

-# Code to accompany the paper: ProteinNetworkSight: A User-Friendly Platform for Transforming Co-Expression Patterns into Actionable Therapeutic Insights Through Interactive Network Visualization
+# Code to accompany the paper: "ProteinNetworkSight: A User-Friendly Platform for Transforming Co-Expression Patterns into Actionable Therapeutic Insights Through Interactive Network Visualization"

 Protein network sight for running the development server you can use the following commands on the branch layout-chooser.